 Skill: Using Mental Math Strategies to Multiply Whole Numbers by 10, 100 and 1000

-The ability to use mental math to multiply by 10, 100 and 1000 and divide by 10 is based on the 10:1 ratio that exists between place values.
-In order to represent this ratio, a place-value mat is used.
+The importance of mental math to multiply by 10, 100 and 1000 and divide by 10 is connected to the relationships that exist between place values.
+In order to represent this relationship, a place-value mat can be used.

-Multiplying a whole number by 10 can be visualized as a shifting fo the digit(s) to the left by one column on a place-value mat.
+Multiplying a whole number by 10 can be visualized as a shifting of the digit(s) to the left by one column on a place-value mat.

 For example,